CharcoalStyles/GooglePlayServices-OpenFL/README.md

 GooglePlayServices-OpenFL
 =========================
-Google Play Services extension for OpenFL
-Originally based on https://github.com/mkorman9/admob-openfl
+Google Play Services (Android) extension for OpenFL Originally based on https://github.com/mkorman9/admob-openfl

 Note: Upon setting up this library, Google Play Services will try to log when your application is started.